Chris1712/gfr-test/README.md

 ### TODO

-- Create the scroll detail component - probably it needs to be provided with an id or something?
+- Finish up the scroll detail component - probably it needs to be provided with an id or something?
+    - Fix height
+    - center
+    - bigger images
+    - show type
+    - Ninja's discipline doesn't really work.
+Scraping perhaps should just remove ()'
-- Test a deployment once this can show 5 random scrolls on refresh
+- Test a deployment once this can show N random scrolls on refresh